Cy Says Blog & Podcast

 Why Now Is the Time to Embrace Skills-Based Hiring in Cybersecurity

 The cybersecurity industry is at a critical juncture.
 The threats we face are growing more complex, and the demand for talent is increasing exponentially.
-At the same time, marginalized communities continue to be underrepresented in this field.
 Embracing skills-based hiring can help address both of these challenges by creating a more inclusive, diverse, and capable cybersecurity workforce.

 Conclusion